 COMPLETE THE COMPENSATION TO STUDY PARTICIPANTS QUESTION

-- Question 10: Although study participants are not likely to receive compensation for participation in these trials, indicate whether there are any local forms of compensation provided.
+- Question 10: Indicate whether there are any local forms of compensation provided.
 Examples of compensation include free parking or lunch vouchers.

 COMPLETE THE INFORMED CONSENT PROCESS QUESTIONS

 - Question 11: The discussion with the potential study participant should take place in a private location.
-Describe the private location where the potential study participant is approached to discuss the study.
+Select and/or describe the private location where the potential study participant is approached to discuss the study.

 - Question 12: Per FDA guidance, if a PI delegates the responsibility of the consent interview, then the individuals should be qualified by education, training, and experience to perform this activity.
-Each person permitted to obtain consent should be listed by role.
+Select each person permitted to obtain consent.

-- Question 14: Indicate the person’s name and the role for each individual who is available to answer the potential study participant’s questions.
+- Question 13: Select each person who is available to answer the potential study participant’s questions.

-- Question 16: If an individual does not speak English, provide the process for determining whether or not to approach the individual about participating in a study and how the consent process will be conducted with that individual.
+- Question 16: If an individual does not speak English, select and/or provide the process for determining whether or not to approach the individual about participating in a study and how the consent process will be conducted with that individual.
 Select the short forms that may be used at your Institution.

 - Question 17: Consent should always be obtained by the potential study participant.
 Some studies allow a legally authorized representative (LAR) of an adult to consent for them or a parent of a child to consent.
-If your PI will enroll impaired adults or children, indicate the names of the individuals who will be able to consent.
-The answer to this question affects the information needed for Questions 19, 26, and 27.
+If your PI will enroll impaired adults or children, select the individuals who will be able to consent.
+The answer to this question affects the information needed for Questions 19, 24, and 26.

 - Question 19: Select if this PI enrolls impaired adult study participants, pediatric study participants, both or neither.
 If Question 17 indicated that the PI will allow legally authorized representatives and parents of potential pediatric study participants, describe how assent is obtained from the adult or minor study participant.

 - Question 20: Study participants need a pathway to provide feedback about their experience and express concerns.
 Describe the pathway the PI provides to study participants and how answers to feedback and concerns are provided based on the questions listed.